foreveryone1/ObsidianNotes/1 notes/11 media/eating less meat - what I've learned.md

 Despite the carbon already being in the environment, turning CO2 to methane is still a net increase in the *warming effect* due to its high [GWP](https://www.epa.gov/ghgemissions/understanding-global-warming-potentials).

+In addition, intensive grazing can lead to [soil degradation](http://www.uky.edu/Ag/Agronomy/Extension/ssnv/ssvl182.htm) and [decreased biodiversity](https://sci-hub.st/https://doi.org/10.4141/P06-114) (Note: the study suggests that a moderate level of grazing is *beneficial* to soil biodiversity, perhaps because the land was grazed in a smilar manner by natural megafauna prior to human agriculture in the region).

-In addition, intensive grazing leads to soil depletion and decreased biodiversity.
-In developing countries, important carbon sinks *are* being cleared through burning/cutting forest and clearing marshlands.
+In [developing countries](https://www.sciencedirect.com/science/article/pii/S0378112715003394) *and* [developed countries](https://conbio.onlinelibrary.wiley.com/doi/abs/10.1046/j.1523-1739.2002.01199.x), important carbon sinks *are* being cleared through burning/cutting forest and clearing marshlands, either intentionally, to increase the amount of 'productive land' or inadvertently through land management strategies that damage surrounding wild areas.
 See: [the burning of the Amazon](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2015JG002914)

 ## Multiple-issues-can-be-handled-at-once
 see: [Reducing-food-waste-is-more-important](#Reducing-food-waste-is-more-important)